conda/conda/docs/source/faq.rst

     $ conda -V

 #.
-How to check if package X (e.g. *scipy*) is available for installation?
+How can I check if package X (e.g. *scipy*) is available for installation?

 .. code-block:: bash

     $ conda search scipy

 #.
-How to check if package X (e.g. *scipy*) is available for installation (but it is required that it cames ONLY from anaconda meta package)?
+How can I check if package X (e.g. *scipy*) is available for installation
+   from the Continuum repos (i.e., from Anaconda)?

 .. code-block:: bash

     $ conda search --override-channels --channel defaults scipy

 #.
-How to check if package X (e.g. *iminuit*) exists in channel Y (e.g. http://conda.binstar.org/mutirri) and is available for installation?
+How do I check if package X (e.g. *iminuit*) exists in channel Y (e.g. http://conda.binstar.org/mutirri) and is available for installation?

 .. code-block:: bash